 The environment in which your tyres are used can significantly impact their lifespan.
 This includes factors like –

-- Similarly, tyre tread wear needs to be closely monitored when living in places that experience high rainfall and extended monsoons.
-Here,
+- Similarly, tyre tread wear needs to be closely monitored when living in places that experience high rainfall and extended monsoon

-- Prolonged water exposure also degrades the tyre compound faster with early onset of cracks.
+- Prolonged water exposure also degrades the tyre compound faster with the early onset of cracks

 Failing to replace your tyres when necessary, can have serious implications not only for your safety but also for your car’s performance and operating costs.
 Some of these consequences include –

 Worn or improperly inflated tyres can significantly impact your car’s fuel efficiency.
-Worn tyres develop a higher rolling resistance, meaning the engine has to work harder to make the tyres roll in order to move the vehicle, leading to higher fuel consumption.
-Likewise, improperly inflated tyres i.e over or under-inflation also increases rolling resistance and reduces fuel efficiency, making you shell out more at the fuel pump.
+Worn tyres develop a higher rolling resistance, meaning the engine has to work harder to make the tyres roll to move the vehicle, leading to higher fuel consumption.
+Likewise, improperly inflated tyres, i.e. over or under-inflation, also increase rolling resistance and reduce fuel efficiency, making you shell out more at the fuel pump.
 Maintaining manufacturer-specified tyre pressures can help you save money on fuel costs.
 Replacing worn tyres with new ones can improve your vehicle’s fuel efficiency, reducing your overall operating expenses on the car in the long term.

 Damaged tyres from excessive wear are more prone to blowouts, which can be catastrophic, especially at highway speeds.
 Tyre failure can occur from sidewall damage that leads to cracks, bulges, and cuts in the sidewall, weakening the tyre’s structure.
 Similarly, low tread depths are more susceptible to punctures and other damages that can lead to a blowout.
 Such a blowout at high speed can cause you to lose control of your vehicle, leading to a fatal accident.
 Replacing tyres before they become dangerously worn out can help prevent blowouts and ensure your safety on the road.